dtroutmanucsb/dtroutmanucsb.github.io/README.md

-This is a map of my favorite destinations in the world.
+A Map of my Favorite Destinations in the World.